Relative free splitting and free factor complexes I: Hyperbolicity: Fold paths and free splitting units

 \subsection{$\FS(\Gamma;\A)$ in low complexity cases}

-Using the results of Section~\ref{SectionFoldSequences} we now give a complete description of free splitting complexes $\FS(\Gamma;\A)$ in two low complexity cases where $\FS(\Gamma;\A)$ is a very specific finite diameter tree.
+\marginparLee{I do not like leaving this conjecture buried here \ldots} Using the results of Section~\ref{SectionFoldSequences} we now give a complete description of free splitting complexes $\FS(\Gamma;\A)$ in two low complexity cases where $\FS(\Gamma;\A)$ is a very specific finite diameter tree.
 In all remaining cases we conjecture that $\FS(\Gamma;\A)$ is of infinite diameter, indeed that the action of $\Out(\Gamma;\A)$ on $\FS(\Gamma;\A)$ has loxodromic elements.
-In the companion work \cite{HandelMosher:RelComplexLox} we shall prove this conjecture when $\Gamma = F_n$.

 The first low complexity case is when $\DFF(\A)=0$, which occurs if and only if $\A =\{[A_1],[A_2]\}$ and $\Gamma = A_1 * A_2$.
 The second is when $\DFF(\A)=1$ and $\abs{\A} \le 1$, which occurs if and only if $\A=\{[A]\}$ and $\Gamma = A * Z$ where $Z$ is infinite cyclic.
 We consider these cases separately in Propositions~\ref{PropOneCoedgeTwoComps} and~\ref{PropOneCoedgeOneComp} to follow.